julif3r/locations-map/README.md

 ### RUN FRONT_END Angular
 * From the /angular directory install node modules with command `npm install`
 * After Node_modules are installed, execute command to run and open the project`ng serve --open`,

+### APPLICATION SCREENSHOTS

+1. List of locations on homepage